The circular SiZer, inferred persistence of shape parameters and application to early stem cell differentiation: Introduction

-\paragraph{Inferred mode persistence diagrams.} Of particular importance are those scales where the lower bounds on the number of inferred modes change and the intervals of scales in which these bounds are constant.
-More general, the latter give a notion of \emph{inferred persistence of shape features} over smoothing scales.
-In fact, these expand the general scheme of topological persistence introduced by \cite{EdelsbrunnerLetscherZomorodian2002}, cf. also \cite{Ghrist2008,Carlsson2009} among many others.
-This originally deterministic scheme is currently gaining high momentum in statistics and medical imaging (e.g. \cite{ChungBubenikKim2009,HeoGambleKim2012}).
-For the application at hand, for comparison of shape features of densities of stress fibre areas over angles, over datasets of varying matrix rigidities, we propose \emph{inferred persistence diagrams} simultaneously depicting for several modes \emph{births} and \emph{splits} of modes.
-In addition to statistically estimating (as done for persistent homologies by \cite{BubenikKim2007}) we also provide for confidence statements for the estimate being a lower bound.
-This is related to recent work by \cite{BalakrishnanFasyLecciRinaldiAartiWasserman2013} who provide for inference on persistence diagrams and by \cite{SchwartzmanGavrilovAdler2011,SchwartzmanJaffeGavrilovMeyer2013} for inferential mode detection of linear densities within specific classes.
-Complementing this, however, we are firstly 'truly' circular, secondly, we do not infer on the support of the data but on the shape of its very density and thirdly, for this density we require no assumptions.
+\textit{Inferred mode persistence diagrams.} Of particular importance are those scales where the lower bounds on the number of inferred modes change and the intervals of scales in which these bounds are constant.
+More general, under causality, the latter give a notion of \emph{significant scale space persistences of shape features} over smoothing scales.
+In fact, these expand the general scheme of topological persistence introduced by Edelsbrunner \textit{et al.} \cite {EdelsbrunnerLetscherZomorodian2002}, cf. also Ghrist \cite {Ghrist2008}, Carlsson \cite{Carlsson2009} among many others.
+This originally deterministic scheme is currently gaining high momentum in statistics and medical imaging (e.g., Chung \textit{et al.} \cite{ChungBubenikKim2009}, Heo \textit{et al.} \cite{HeoGambleKim2012}).
+Illustrated by the application at hand, we propose \emph{inferred persistence diagrams} simultaneously depicting significant bandwiths for \emph{births} and \emph{splits} of modes.
+In addition to statistically estimating (as done for persistent homologies by Bubenik and Kim \cite {BubenikKim2007}), we also provide for confidence statements for the estimate being a lower bound.
+This is related to recent work by Balakrishnan \textit{et~al.} \cite {BalakrishnanFasyLecciRinaldiAartiWasserman2013} who provide for inference on persistence diagrams and by Schwartzman \textit{et al.} \cite {SchwartzmanGavrilovAdler2011,SchwartzmanJaffeGavrilovMeyer2013} for inferential mode detection of linear densities within specific classes.
+Complementing this, however, we are firstly ``truly'' circular.
+Secondly, we do not infer on the support of the data but on the shape of its very density, and thirdly, for this density we require no assumptions.